iljz/Image-Compositing-Tool/README.md

-Blends an Object into another image using Gradient Domain Fusion
+Blends an object into another image using Gradient Domain Fusion

 ### Example 1